indrode/meatspace/content/i/nanoc.md

 nanoc compile
 </code></pre>

-The last command compiles the site.
+The last command compiles the site (the shortcut is `nanoc co`).
 Repeat this step after you made changes and are ready to deploy or if you want to view the current state of your site in your browser.
-For the latter, we start a WEBrick server in order to view the site under `http://localhost:3000/`:
+For the latter, we start a WEBrick server in order to view the site under `http://localhost:3000/`.

 <pre><code>
 #!sql
+# starts server on localhost:3000
 nanoc view
 </code></pre>